Neottia: Description

 Neottia is a genus of relatively small terrestrial orchids.
 Some (the former genus Listera) have chlorophyll and are hence gaining their energy from photosynthesis.
 Others (the formerly narrowly defined genus Neottia) lack chlorophyll and are dependent on fungi for their nutrition (mycotrophic).
 The flowering stem has a number of greenish or brownish bracts at the base.
 In the photosynthetic members of the genus there are also two more-or-less opposite green leaves (very rarely more than two in Neottia ovata).
 The flowers are individually small, in shades of green, yellow, brown or red to purple.
 The lip is usually much larger than the other five tepals, and is almost always deeply divided into two lobes at the end.
 The other five tepals may form a loose hood.
 The pollinia are not stalked.

 Taxonomy

 At one time the genus was divided between Neottia and Listera.
 Molecular phylogenetic studies in this century have shown that species lacking chlorophyll, such as Neottia nidus-avis, evolved within a larger clade of photosynthetic plants containing Neottia and Listera, so that the two genera should be combined.
 As Neottia is the older name, sources such as the World Checklist of Selected Plant Families and the Flora of China now use Neottia for all species formerly in Listera.
-Other sources continue to divide the genus into two.
+Other sources continued to divide the genus into two.

 Species

-Species accepted as of June 2014: